WeinbergMalte/dotfiles/README.md

 # dotfiles-bash

-Automates some annoying setup procedures for bash dotfiles and aliases, vim and vscode.
+Automates some annoying setup procedures for bash dotfiles, aliases, and neovim.

 :warning: Execution of some helper tasks in run.sh may require superuser privileges.
-Check this code beforehand!
+Don't trust this code and check beforehand!

 ### 1. setup-bash